folksgl/challenger/README.md

 The goal of challenger is to take on the stockfish 10 chess engine, which is currently the best chess engine in the world.

 ## Status
+***Undergoing re-design***: Challenger started as a personal project to get better at C++ in January 2019.
+Since then, I've learned a lot!
+For that reason, Challenger is currently being re-designed in a new repository thats still in development.
+Keep an eye out for *challenger-rs* in January 2020!

 Currently, challenger is a "complete" chess engine in that it can play legal chess.
 It currently generates ~20,000,000 moves per second (hardware-dependant).
 However, before moving development on to making challenger smarter in which moves it chooses to play, I'm attempting to optimize move generation (20M/nps is poor compared to the roughly 200M/nps that [qperft](https://home.hccnet.nl/h.g.muller/dwnldpage.html) can generate on my machine).

 ## Progress